Gabriel Andrew Dirac

 Gabriel Andrew Dirac (13 March 1925 – 20 July 1984) was a Hungarian-British mathematician who mainly worked in graph theory.
 He served as Erasmus Smith's Professor of Mathematics at Trinity College Dublin from 1964 to 1966.
 In 1952, he gave a sufficient condition for a graph to contain a Hamiltonian circuit.
 The previous year, he conjectured that n points in the plane, not all collinear, must span at least $\lfloor n/2\rfloor$ two-point lines, where $\lfloor x\rfloor$ is the largest integer not exceeding $x$.
-This conjecture was proven true when n is sufficiently large by Green and Tao in 2012.
+This conjecture was proven for n is sufficiently large by Green and Tao in 2012.

 Education

-Dirac started his studies at St John's College, Cambridge in 1942, but in that same year the war saw him serving in the aircraft industry.
+Dirac started his studies at St John's College, Cambridge in 1942, but in that same year, the war saw him serving in the aircraft industry.
 He received his MA in 1949, and moved to the University of London, getting his Ph.D.
 "On the Colouring of Graphs: Combinatorial topology of Linear Complexes" there under Richard Rado.